Who can see what goals? Who can create goals? What are goal symbols?

 We suggest using goal tags to organize goals around major initiatives.

-For example, if a company is expanding into Europe (which can be very cross-functional in nature), admins can create a tag titled ‘European-expansion’.
+For example, suppose a company is expanding into Europe (which can be very cross-functional).
+In that case, Admins can create a tag titled ‘European-expansion.’
 When an employee creates a related goal, they can apply this tag.
 Those with visibility access to those goals will be able to filter goals by tags.

 9. Using Goal priorities